-In addition, this type of monitoring could be used to ensure that $3^{rd}$ party software components provide the service they are supposed to.
+In addition, this type of monitoring could be used to ensure that 3rd party software components provide the service they are supposed to.
 Typically a component is equipped with a provided interface, specifying the services provided by that component, and a required interface, specifying the resources needed by the component in order to provide the correct services.
-Formalising and standardising these interfaces allows for contractual-based component development, where the behaviour of $3^{rd}$ party components included in the assembly can be specified by contracts.
-Using sanity checks of the inputs and outputs at the component interfaces allows for run-time contract checking of $3^{rd}$ party components.
+Formalising and standardising these interfaces allows for contractual-based component development, where the behaviour of 3rd party components included in the assembly can be specified by contracts.
+Using sanity checks of the inputs and outputs at the component interfaces allows for run-time contract checking of 3rd party components.

-5. Making use of Monitored Information
+6. Using Monitored Information

-In Section 1, four key-areas that would benefit from component-level monitor support were listed.
+In Section 2, four key-areas that would benefit from component-level monitor support were listed.
 Table 1 maps these areas to the four monitored component aspects discussed in this Section.
-For instance, execution time- and memory information can be used in order to check whether 3rd party components do not violate their required interface (e.g., by memory leaks or deadline misses), and sanity checks can be used to check the provided interface during run-time.
+For instance, execution time- and memory information can be used in order to automatically check whether 3rd party components do not violate their required interface (e.g., by memory leaks or deadline misses), and sanity checks can be used to check the provided interface during run-time.
 By using event ordering and sanity check traces, the observability and ability to easily test and debug the assembly can be considerably enhanced.
-Regardless of whether replay debugging methods are used or not, event traces are helpful during debugging in order to visualise the behaviour of the component assembly during run-time.
+Regardless of whether replay debugging methods are used or not, event traces are helpful during debugging in order to visualise the behaviour of the component assembly during runtime.